 The old question What is the Meaning of Life? has become something of a joke — not because it has been answered, but because it seems incapable of being answered.
 Below I attempt to address the question, though perhaps I only add to the joke.

 Meaning and purpose always relate a part to a whole.
 A word has a meaning within a sentence, a spark plug has a purpose within a machine, a person has a purposeful or meaningful role within an organization, and so on.

 When a person complains that his or her life seems to lacks a purpose, it usually means one of the following:

-- We are not a part of groups with significant goals or purpose;
+- We are not a part of a group or groups with significant goals or purpose;

 - They are unhappy with their status within the groups to which they belong; or

 - They do not sense an overriding coherence to the events of their lives (life is like a set of words that don’t add up to a coherent sentence).

 From this brief sketch, I will assert the following: people who have a significant function in a variety of roles; who feel that they have a high level of status within groups that are important to them; and/or who have a sense that that their life is “on track” – such people will seldom worry about or question the meaning of life.
 On the other hand, a person in the opposite situation is much more likely to be troubled by this question.
 This is to say that very often the problem of the meaning of life is really a form of anxiety over one’s lack of clear cut function, status, and goals.
 The question resolves, or disappears if the person enters a “meaningful” relationship, such as becoming a parent, finding a desirable job, gaining status, etc.